pulumi/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 ### Ignoring Changes to Desired Count

-You can utilize the generic Terraform resource [lifecycle configuration block](/docs/configuration/resources.html#lifecycle) with `ignore_changes` to create an ECS service with an initial count of running instances, then ignore any changes to that count caused externally (e.g. Application Autoscaling).
+You can utilize the generic this provider resource [lifecycle configuration block](/docs/configuration/resources.html#lifecycle) with `ignore_changes` to create an ECS service with an initial count of running instances, then ignore any changes to that count caused externally (e.g. Application Autoscaling).

 ```hcl
 resource "aws_ecs_service" "example" {